nds-fsd/stackoverflow/README.md

 ## Features

 - **User Authentication**: Secure registration and login system to manage user accounts and protect user data.
-- **CRUD Operations**: Full CRUD (Create, Read, Update, Delete) functionality for questions, comments, and tags, allowing users to interact with the platform efficiently.
+- **Question and Comment Operations**: Users can create, read, and delete questions and comments.
 - **Like and Unlike**: Users can like and unlike comments and questions, helping to highlight valuable contributions and manage content quality.
 - **Email Notification System**: Managed by Handlebars, our email notification system sends emails to users when they sign up or when someone comments on their questions, ensuring they stay updated on important activities.
 - **Reputation Management**: Tracks likes on user comments to update user reputations, encouraging active and helpful participation.